-- From the CTC homepage, click on me@ctc at the top right. - Select Student Email on the menu along the right-hand side of the me@ctc page. - Scroll down and select Click this link to go to Student Email. - Click the Outlook linkiv - Your username is your full CTC student email address.
+- From the CTC homepage, click on me@ctc at the top right. - Select Student Email. - Scroll down and select Click this link to go to Student Email. - Click the Outlook link^{iv} - Your username is your full CTC student email address.
 Example jsmith1@students.chattahoocheetech.edu - After logging in, please follow the prompts for registering alternate contact information and password reset questions. - Change your password to something you can remember and to provide more security for your account. - Your single-sign-on password is used to access all the following CTC functions: student email, Banner, Wi-Fi, campus computers, and Blackboard.